openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/troubleshooting_androidstudio.md

   If you are using Windows 10 you must use a 64-bit operating system.

-  There are a lot of manuals on the internet how to determine wether you have a 32-bit or 64-bit OS - i.e. `this one <https://www.howtogeek.com/howto/21726/how-do-i-know-if-im-running-32-bit-or-64-bit-windows-answers/>`_.
+  There are a lot of manuals on the internet how to determine wether you have a 32-bit or 64-bit OS - i.e. [this one](https://www.howtogeek.com/howto/21726/how-do-i-know-if-im-running-32-bit-or-64-bit-windows-answers/).

   ![Screenshot Unable to start daemon process](../images/AndroidStudioWin10_32bitError.png)